thomastoumasu/fullstack/Fullstack/notes.md

 --Use supertest (as a dev dependency) to test separated app:
 (if the server is not already listening for connections then it is bound to an ephemeral port for you so there is no need to keep track of ports.
 In other words, supertest takes care that the application being tested is started at the port that it uses internally.)
 useful functions to generate test input and check api output: const api = supertest(app), then f.e. await api.get('/api/notes').expect(200).expect('Content-Type', /application\/json/)
---get rid of try catch with require('express-async-errors').
+--get rid of try catch with require('express-async-errors') - looks like it is now native in Express5.
 If an exception occurs in an async route, the execution is automatically passed to the error-handling middleware.
 multiple async calls: await Promise.all(arrayOfPromises), with arrayOfPromises = arrayOfNotes.map(note => note.save())
 --return code: https://www.rfc-editor.org/rfc/rfc9110.html#name-400-bad-request
   < 400 is no error